 In 2017, Ford EcoSport Philippines (FESP) has entered into a partnership with Petron, entitling its club members of exclusive perks and privileges.
 FESP members can avail of an exclusive FESP Petron Value Card (with FESP logo), enabling the holder to earn extra points not available in ordinary Petron value cards.
-This card was issued to me last year when I became an official club member, but it was only recently that was able to get it.
+This card was issued to me when I was still an active club member.

 For inquiries about FESP or this exclusive Petron value card, click here.

 To view all EcoSport tutorial videos, click here.